 What is the immediate lesson in this?
 In an ideal world, we do what we can to control and manage our stress levels and try not to be overcome by too much at once.
 Unfortunately, we do not always have control over the things that cause us stress.
 When we know we are experiencing out-of-the-ordinary stress over a period of time and have little ability to alleviate it, we must recognize that this is when we are most vulnerable.
 It is the time to take additional time to be still and know that He is God in order to drink in His strength and acknowledge our weakness.
 It is the time to find a trusted confidante to share deeply and honestly the frustrations and hurts we are experiencing.

-Wendy Kittlitz is the vice president of counselling and care ministries for Focus on the Family Canada.
+Wendy Kittlitz is the vice president of counselling and care ministries for Focus on the Family Canada and the Clergy Care program director.